brickpop/php-rest-curl/README.md

 =========
 PHP Rest CURL is a wrapper class for PHP, simplifying the typical CRUD requests to the extreme.

-All the data passed to the server is encoded with / decoded from JSON.
+All the data passed to the server is encoded to JSON and decoded from JSON.

 ## Getting Started
 Using it is as simple as can be.